End-to-end process

 Making data easy to understand, fast.

-Our focus was on making the data fast and easy to understand with minimum misunderstands.
-I refined the cards through continuous collaborations with the whole team.
+Our focus was on making the data fast and easy to understand.
+I refined the cards through continuous collaborations with the team.
 Our data analyst had concerns about the interpretation of the pension in percentages stacked together with the base salary.

-After experimenting with variations, I went with the vertical bars with pension in a separate column, allowing for a clear, quick overview and better accessibility.
+After experimenting with variations, I opted for vertical bars with pension in a separate column, which allows for a clear and quick overview, as well as better accessibility.

-To test how the design performs in real use, I added data from our existing dataset.
-It showed that the filtering was fragmenting the data significantly, leading to many problematic combinations.
-As a solution, I proposed merging some of our job categories, since research indicated that designers don't focus heavily on them.
+To test how the design would perform with real data, I experimented with our dataset, revealing that our filtering was heavily fragmenting the data.
+I proposed merging some job categories, since we had learned that designers don't focus heavily on them.
 There was concern that some users might not feel represented by the titles.

-Instead, we allowed designers to decide whether to combine the data to achieve meaningful results with multi-select options.
+Instead, we allowed designers to choose whether to combine the data and achieve meaningful results with multi-select options.

 Giving context to combined data categories